Query Syntax

 Select time frame

-The Trace Stream is the list of traces that match the selected context.
+The Span table is the list of spans that match the selected context.
 A context is defined by a search bar filter and a time range.

 Displaying a full trace

-Click on any trace to see more details about it:
+Click on any span to see details about the associated trace:

 Trace in tracestream